-- All warranty and service issues will be the parents' responsibility. - We strongly recommend that protection plans are purchased with all devices.
-Accidents do happen so having a warranty and an accidental damage protection plan to cover the device for the duration of its life is advisable. - We encourage families to consider future proofing your investment by considering the subjects chosen and the device requirements for these.
+- ★ All warranty and service issues will be the parents' responsibility. - ★ We strongly recommend that protection plans are purchased with all devices.
+Accidents do happen so having a warranty and an accidental damage protection plan to cover the device for the duration of its life is advisable.

+★ We encourage families to consider future proofing your investment by considering the subjects chosen and the device requirements for these.
 For example, graphics programs or video editing software imposes higher demands on devices.

-2023-2024 - BYOD Specifications - Windows and Mac Devices Minimum Recommended Operating System Windows 10 (64- oit) or Windows 1 1 (64-bit), Mac OS 10.15+ (Catalina or newer) Processor Intel Quad Cor Processer, Intel i5 Processer, equivalent or equivalent or better better Memory 4GB RAM or more е 8GB RAM or more Storage Capacity 128 GB SSD or hi gher 256GB SSD or higher Screen Size 11" displayer or h igher 13" display or higher Graphics 1 GB minimum Battery Life The battery should be able to last the school day without needing to be recharged (at least 6 hours) Wireless Connectivity Must be able to a Must be able to connect to WiFi Browser Capability Browser capable of internet access (e.g. Internet Explorer, Chrome, Safari) Suggested Software Antivirus At a minimum an Antivirus software solution should be installed on a student's laptop and regularly updated.
-Please Note: Tl here are several free options for both Windows and Mac.
-Protection/Accidental · ' Device protection plans (both warranty and accidental damage Damage Plan · 1 insurance) are strongly recommended with all laptops and should be discussed at time of purchase.
+2023-2024 - BYOD Specifications - Windows and Mac Devices Minimum Recommended Operating System Windows 10 (64-bit) or Windows 11 (64-bit), Mac OS 10.15+ (Catalina or newer) Processor Intel Quad Cor Processer, equivalent or better Intel i5 Processer, equivalent or better Memory 4GB RAM or more 8GB RAM or more Storage Capacity 128 GB SSD or higher 256GB SSD or higher Screen Size 11" displayer or higher 13" display or higher Graphics 1 GB minimum Battery Life The battery should be able to last the scho day without needing to be recharged (at least 6 hours) Wireless Connectivity Must be able to connect to WiFi Browser Capability Browser capable of internet access (e.g. Internet Explorer, Chrome, Safari) Suggested Software Antivirus At a minimum an Antivirus software solution should be installed on a student's laptop and regularly updated.
+Please Note: There a are several free options for both Windows and Mac.
+Protection/Accidental Damage Plan ction/Accidental Damage Plan Device protection plans (both warranty and accidental damage insurance) are strongly recommended with all laptops and should be discussed at time of purchase.
 Google Apps Ability to access Google Apps for Education through the web browser or apps.
 Google Apps for Education include Google Classroom, Google Drive, Google Email, and other similar apps.
 The school will provide a Google account for each student.
 Other Built-in camera, microphone and speaker Case A protective case or padded bag for their devices